White House threatens FDA chief’s job over vaccine approval

 Trump’s frustration with the FDA has been mounting, particularly as other countries have beaten the U.S. in issuing emergency approvals for the vaccine.
 Meadows issued the ultimatum to Hahn at Trump’s direction, a senior administration official said.

-The FDA decision — when it comes — will kickstart an unprecedented vaccination campaign needed to eventually defeat the virus, now blamed for nearly 300,000 deaths in the U.S. And the agency’s greenlight of the vaccine was virtually assured after the positive vote by agency advisers Thursday.
+The FDA decision — when it comes — will kickstart an unprecedented vaccination campaign needed to eventually defeat the virus, now blamed for nearly 300,000 deaths in the U.S. And the agency’s greenlight of the vaccine was virtually assured after Thursday’s positive vote by agency advisers.

 Typically, the FDA does not publicly comment on the progress or timing of its reviews, which are considered confidential government information.